robert-claypool/omubuntu/README.md

 # omubuntu

+> **Alpha Release** - This project is under active development.
+APIs and tool selections may change.
+Tested on Ubuntu 22.04 LTS.

 Omarchy-style developer environment for Ubuntu.
 Transform a fresh Ubuntu installation into a delightful, opinionated development system.

 Inspired by [Omakub](https://github.com/basecamp/omakub) and [Omarchy](https://github.com/basecamp/omarchy) by DHH.